At a Glance

 A lot of people associate the flipped classroom with lecture videos.
 However, flipped learning doesn’t need to include any videos.
 Before class, it might make more sense for students to read a case study, take a low-stakes Canvas quiz, or even have a conversation with an AI chatbot.

-Videos can be useful—and you’re very welcome to connect with us about creating videos in the Teaching Studio.
-However, effective prework can take many different forms as long as it aligns with your learning outcomes and the in-class activities.
+Videos can be great—and you’re very welcome to connect with us about creating videos in the Teaching Studio.
+However, effective prework can take many different forms.

 What if students don’t do the prework?